Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

    - Adding a `-number` after `head` or `tail` will change the number of lines previewed.

-Explain that in the next activity, students will use these preview commands to begin investigating the malicious employees that may be selling secret recipes to Wonka Corp's rival organization, Slugworth Corp.
+Explain that in the next activity, students will use these preview commands to begin investigating the malicious employees that may be selling secret recipes to Candy Corp's rival organization, Sugar Corp.

 Check if there are any questions before proceeding.